jimmychimmyy/MachineLearningNotes/linear_regression/linear_regression.md

 There are many choices of cost functions for linear regression, I will be going over one of the most popular cost functions: **Mean Squared Error (MSE)**.

 What exactly is MSE?
-Imagine have an arbitrary set of points [1, 2, 3, 4, 5, 6, 7].
+Imagine we have an arbitrary set of points [1, 2, 3, 4, 5, 6, 7].
 The mean of this set is 4.
-Error tells us, is how far away from the mean each of the points in the set are.
-For example, there is a difference of 3 between the point 1 and the mean.
-MSE is simply the square of the difference, which for the case of point 1 is 9 (since 3^2 = 9).
-Essentially, the farther the points lie from the mean, the larger our MSE will be.
+Error tells us how far away from the mean each of the points in the set are.
+For example, there is a difference of 3 between 1 (the first element) and the mean.
+MSE is simply the square of the difference, which for the case of 1 is 9 (since 3^2 = 9).
+Basically, the farther the points lie from the mean, the larger our MSE will be.
 The goal of linear regression is to find a best fit line with the smallest possible MSE.

 What is the point of squaring the error?
 We square the error for two reasons:
 1. to ensure that the difference is always positive